Health Watch Home

 Report an Incident

-In 2007: Evidence from California shows an increase in the number of Licensed RNs associated with the passage of minimum registered nurse to patient ratios and an increase in graduates from nursing programs.
+In 2007: Evidence from California shows an increase in the number of licensed RNs associated with the passage of minimum registered nurse to patient ratios and an increase in graduates from nursing programs.
 (Download report Spetz, 2007).
-Orsolini-Hain and Malone (Policy, Politics and Nursing Practice, 2007 p 165 ) stated: "Although other reasons may partly explain this increase, stabilizing nurse-patient ratios may actually help retain experienced nurses by creating a more realistic workload."
+Orsolini-Hain and Malone (Policy, Politics and Nursing Practice, 2007 p 165 ) stated: "Although other reasons may partly explain this increase, stabilizing nurse to patient ratios may actually help retain experienced nurses by creating a more realistic workload."
 These authors also concluded that simply training more nurses will not solve the problem and that mandatory nurse-patient ratios should be implemented.

 Effective enforcement of proper nursing care in hospitals by the Joint Commission is being questioned in a law suit by the American Nurses Association.
 In addition, nurse whistleblowers are not receiving adequate protection from the State of Kentucky.
 Read the article which was published in the Lexington Herald Leader on April, 16, 2007.
 View Article PDF